-RSVP/IntServ, which has been proposed by the IETF (mainly in [Braden et al. 1997],[Shenker et al. 1997],[Wroczlawski 1997]) as the Internet's QoS architecture, is at the moment under heavy discussion mainly due to scalability concerns, i.e., whether it is possible to support a sufficiently large number of concurrent flows.
+RSVP/IntServ, which has been proposed by the IETF (mainly in [7],[18],[19]) as the Internet's QoS architecture, is at the moment under heavy discussion mainly due to scalability concerns, i.e., whether it is possible to support a sufficiently large number of concurrent flows.
 However, we believe that eventually in order to provide integrated services a scheme like RSVP/IntServ is necessary.
-We do not believe that an architecture like Differentiated Services [Black et al. 1998] as it is discussed in the IETF at the moment will be a long-term solution for all QoS aspects, but rather a quick approach to satisfy short-term business needs.
-Furthermore, new research suggests that it will be technically possible to support many flows in routers in near future [Kumar et al. 1998].
+We do not believe that an architecture like Differentiated Services [4] as it is discussed in the IETF at the moment will be a long-term solution for all QoS aspects, but rather a quick approach to satisfy short-term business needs.
+Furthermore, new research suggests that it will be technically possible to support many flows in routers in near future [14].
 Therefore we assume RSVP/IntServ as the QoS architecture of the Internet and claim that many of the problems when overlaying it to ATM networks will arise for any fine-grained QoS architecture.